Municipality of Horw x yawave

 For the municipality of Horw, the question arose of how to make the journey of different target groups within a citizen’s life visible on the one hand and how to better understand it by consistently taking the residents’ perspective on the other.
 The relevance for action to initiate and live out such a process in a targeted manner was additionally increased by various challenges and questions:

-A government agency in particular has a high level of responsibility and accountability to the public when it comes to spending.
+A public authority in particular has a high level of responsibility and accountability to the public when it comes to expenditure.
 In order to guarantee the effectiveness of measures in the context of digital transformation, a future digital strategy should be consistently aligned with the residents, their life phases, and the needs existing therein.
 But how can this citizen’s view be taken in the first place?

-Over the years, the number of different systems and applications related to resident services has grown considerably, with certain applications also being specified by the canton.
+Over the years, the number of different systems and applications relating to residents’ services has grown considerably, with certain applications also being prescribed by the canton.
 How can a more comprehensive understanding of the entire inhabitant journey be gained in relation to future priorities of digitalization up to Smart City?

-There are countless touchpoints in different phases between the municipality with its various departments, employees, the residents’ council and the population.
+There are countless touchpoints at various stages between the municipality with its various departments, employees, the residents’ council and the population.
 What are the responsibilities between the various internal and external agencies and how can these be orchestrated to create a holistic “multi-access” experience for the population?

 Romano Caviezel